-The Academic Council consists of several members.
-The Council is chaired by the Academic Council president, and members are appointed by the board of trustees.
-The Academic Council is responsible for making recommendations concerning the nature of degrees, academic program structure, content for general education standards, guidelines for areas of study, concentrations and specialization, distance learning, academic integrity, student learning, methods of earning credit, and issues related to academic standing.
-Council members are specialists with academic backgrounds in a variety of fields, such as liberal arts, business, professional disciplines, testing and measurement, and learning resources.
+The Academic Council consists of the following members.
+The Council is chaired by the vice president and provost, and members are appointed by the Board of Trustees.
+The primary function of the Council is to review the content and requirements of Thomas Edison State College degree programs, the academic policies and standards that govern such programs, and to recommend modifications where appropriate.
+Council members are specialists with academic backgrounds in a variety of fields such as liberal arts, business, professional disciplines, testing and measurement, and learning resources.

-The Council receives advisory input from the following committees: General Education, Graduate School, Heavin School of Social and Behavioral Sciences Curriculum, Learning Outcomes, Membership, School of Applied Science and Technology Curriculum; School of Arts and Sciences Curriculum; School of Business and Management Curriculum, and School of Nursing Curriculum.
+The Council receives advisory input from a number of advisory committees in the following professional fields: applied science and technology, business and management, human services, liberal arts, graduate studies and nursing.
 In addition, special ad hoc committees are formed as needed to deal with issues affecting particular academic programs and policies.